 Hearing protection while hunting and shooting is one of the most important accessories a person can take.
 Small in size, the impact is significant and lasting.

 Traditional earplugs and earmuffs, while effective, block and isolate damaging noise around you and lowers it to a safe level.
 Between shots, however, ambient noise is blocked and muffled as well.
 This poses a problem as many hunters and shooters rely on listening to determine their next move.
 For both safety and tactical strategies, hunters and shooters need situational awareness.

 Decibullz Custom Molded Percussive Filters protect your hearing when you need it most.
 Functioning with a mechanical valve that never requires batteries, pressure rapidly closes the filter when a loud sound occurs.
 When quiet, the filter remains open to allow passthrough.
 Custom molded and subtle, Decibullz Percussive Filters provide all-day comfort with a max noise reduction rating of 31.
 These filters provide the best of both worlds: top-quality protection with the freedom to hear your surroundings.

 Hope this helps in your findings and for your blog, but please reach back out if you have any additional questions we can help with.

 Decibullz Customer Support”

-That email pretty much describes everything there is to say about it.
-Again, the best price for it was on amazon and it’s still from the manufacturer.
-Soon we’ll both be getting a pain of these and using them hunting.
+That email pretty much describes everything there is to say about it. .
+Soon we’ll both be getting a pair of these and using them hunting.
 I really like the custom mold and how it all works.